In “Brotopia,” sex parties are the least of Silicon Valley’s problems

 Then, in late 2015, I interviewed [the famous venture capitalist] Mike Moritz where he commented that [his firm] Sequoia wasn’t going to “lower our standards” to bring in a female partner to its U.S. team.
 And for the next few months, everyone wanted to talk with me about what he’d said.
 There were these visceral debates about why women are so underrepresented in tech — with some saying it’s pop culture, or a pipeline problem, or that women don’t want these jobs.
 And the more people I talked with, the more I realized that [there were a lot of] false myths that have [combined] with economic and cultural forces to bring us to this point.

-TC: Among some of the details in “Brotopia” is an awkward conversation you have with Moritz at a Vanity Fair dinner following that on-screen interview, where he called you his “nemesis.”
-Moritz more recently penned a controversial column for the Financial Times that seemed to flatter the firm’s constituencies in China but also made his partners’ job more difficult here by suggesting Americans are poised to lose to their Chinese peers.
+TC: Among some of the details in “Brotopia” is an awkward conversation you have with Moritz at a Vanity Fair dinner following that on-screen interview, where he teasingly calls you his “nemesis.”
+Moritz more recently penned a controversial column for the Financial Times that seemed to flatter the firm’s constituencies in China while making his partners’ job more difficult here by suggesting Americans are poised to lose to their Chinese peers.
 Do you think he has become a liability to the firm?

 EC: That op-ed was completely tone deaf.
 I spent two years in China, where I quickly discovered the more you know, the more you realize you don’t know.
 And his remarks that women have more freedom to pursue careers there is completely misleading.
 China’s one-child policy was in place until two years ago.
 Women were forced to have abortions to avoid breaking the law.